nguyensjsu/fa21-202-backend-beasts/README.md

 ### Summary of the Project
 Our project uses [Greenfoot](https://www.greenfoot.org/home) integrated development environment to build [Escape The Castle](#escape-the-castle) `game from scratch`.
 We have taken inspiration from [Dungeon Escape](https://www.greenfoot.org/scenarios/12920).
 This game is built in java.
-It consists of various design patterns that helps in easy maintainability as well as extensibility for adding new features or modification is the game.
+It consists of various design patterns that help in easy maintainability as well as extensibility for adding new features or modification is the game.

-The game uses a Mario character which plays the game.
-The mario has to escape from the castle by avoiding bricks falling from top and reach the door as soon as possible.
+The game uses a Mario character who plays the game.
+Mario has to escape from the castle by avoiding bricks falling from the top and reaching the door as soon as possible.
-The mario has the capability to move a brick by pushing and arranging the fallen bricks to make a ladder to reach the door.
-The score is calculated using a [score calculator](escapethecastle/ScoreCalculator.java) which uses a `score factor`.
+Mario can move brick by pushing and arranging the fallen bricks to make a ladder to reach the door.
+The score is calculated using a [score calculator](escapethecastle/ScoreCalculator.java), which uses a `score factor`.
 The score is inversely proportional to the number of bricks fallen.
-If the Mario uses a lot of bricks to reach the door, the score will be less.
+If Mario uses a lot of bricks to reach the door, the score will be less.

-Game provides three levels of play
+The game provides three levels of play
 * Easy
-  Only one brick falls at a time, and player gets 2 lives.
-Score factor is less as well.
+  Only one brick falls at a time, and the player gets two lives.
+The scoring factor is less as well.
 * Medium
-  Two bricks fall at the same time, and player gets 3 lives.
-Score factor is higher than the easy level.
+  Two bricks fall simultaneously, and the player gets three lives.
+The scoring factor is higher than the easy level.
 * Hard
-  Three bricks falls at the same time, and player gets 4 lives.
-Score factor is the highest of all levels.
+  Three bricks fall simultaneously, and the player gets four lives.
+The scoring factor is the highest of all levels.

 ### Key features of the Game
-- The game [start screen](#start-screen) allows the player to choose any of the three different avatars such as Mario, Wario and Luigi.
-It also allows the player to choose the levels such as Easy, Medium or Hard.
+- The game [start screen](#start-screen) allows the player to choose any of the three different avatars such as Mario, Wario, and Luigi.
+It also allows the player to choose the levels such as Easy, Medium, or Hard.
-- After selecting the avatar and level, the player can start playing the game using start button on the game start screen.
-Based on the level selected the game uses strategy to change the brick falling speed, player lives etc. The score is updated on the score display consistently.
+- After selecting the avatar and level, the player can start playing the game using the start button on the game start screen.
+Based on the level selected the game uses strategy to change the brick falling speed, player lives, etc. The score is updated on the score display consistently.
-- If the player reaches the door the [game over screen](#scoreboard-winning-page) is displayed with a congratulation message which shows the players total score and current rank.
+- If the player reaches the door the [game over screen](#scoreboard-winning-page) is displayed with a congratulation message which shows the player's total score and current rank.
-- If the player dies in between the game if the brick hits the head, the [game over screen](#scoreboard-loosing-page) with a loose message which shows the players total score and current rank.
+- If the player dies in between the game if the brick hits the head, the [game over screen](#scoreboard-loosing-page) with a loose message which shows the player's total score and current rank.

 #### Start Screen